Risky Business!

 tasks:

-- Risk identification involves
+- Risk identification involves determining

-determining which uncertainties, assumptions or
+which uncertainties, assumptions or constraints

-constraints might affect a localization project.
+might affect a localization project.
+There are three

-There are three complementary approaches to obtaining
+complementary approaches to obtaining this information:

-- Interviews and/or brainstorming
+- Interviews and/or brainstorming sessions with

-sessions with the project stakeholders (the
+the project stakeholders (the project team and

-project team and the Customer).
+the Customer).

-- Reviewing lessons learned from
+- Reviewing lessons learned from prior projects

-prior projects through archived risk management
+through archived risk management planning data,

-planning data, customer satisfaction records,
+customer satisfaction records, etc.).

-- Thoroughly inspecting the budget
+- Thoroughly inspecting the budget and schedule

-was hard to estimate most likely contains uncertainty
+to estimate most likely contains uncertainty

 and therefore represents risk.
 Schedules and